Pafnuty Chebyshev

 In 1876 Chebyshev made a report to the French Association of Assistance to Prosperity of Sciences about his first calculating machine.
 The report was called “An Adding Machine of Continuous Motion”.
 In the same 1876, the device was probably exhibited at the scientific meeting in Clermont-Ferrand.

 It was a ten-decimal place adding machine with a continuous tens carry, the first known machine with this type of carry mechanism.
-In a regular calculating with discrete carry, the wheel of higher rank moves on by one point, while the lower rank wheel moves from 9 to 0.
+In a regular calculation with discrete carry, the wheel of higher rank moves on by one point, while the lower rank wheel moves from 9 to 0.
 During the continuous tens carry, the wheel of higher rank moves from one point to the next gradually and continuously, while the lower rank wheel turns by one revolution.
 Hence, it is necessary to have a construction such that the wheel of the tens moves 10 times slower than that of the units, the wheel of the hundreds moves 10 times slower than that of the tens, etc. This can be achieved with gears in a 1 to 10 ratio between the units and the tens, between the tens and the hundreds, and so on.
 This solution then totally dispenses with the usually complex mechanisms required for an intermittent motion.
 It also makes it possible to do calculations much faster.

 Chebyshev reached this effect of gradual movement by implementing a planetary transmission (the same principle will be used 10 years later on by Eduard Selling).